ndenStanford/ml-mesh/libs/serving/README.md

 # 1 Overview

 The `serving` library provides a tested framework to consistently implement and serve both ML `apps` and `projects`.
-The utilities it provides include - but are not limieted to:
+The utilities it provides include - but are not limited to:

 - a fully configurable `ModelServer` class for hosting REST-based apis with and without ML models
   - leverages `fastapi` to [auto-generate customized endpoint swagger docs](https://fastapi.tiangolo.com/features/#automatic-docs)